Complete guide to managing accounts payable process

 Key components in accounts receivables are your debtors and bills receivable whereas in accounts payable, your main components are lenders and bills payable.

-Accounts receivable are an asset to your business whereas accounts payable are a liability.
+Accounts receivable are generally considered as an important asset to your business whereas accounts payable are classified as a financial liability.

 Accounts payable process flow